jllopis/getconf/README.md

 To start using _getconf_:

 1. Include the package *github.com/jllopis/getconf* in your file
 2. Create a *struct* to hold the variables.
-This struct will not be filled with values, it is just a convenient method to define them
+This struct will not be filled with values, it is just a convenient method to define them.
+Note that both the struct and the fields must be exported (uppercase)
 3. Call `getconf.New("myconf", myconfstruct interface{}) *GetConf`
    where:
      - *myconf* is the name we give to the set